- J.D., University of San Diego, 2002, magna cum laude, Order of the Coif, San Diego Law Review

-Represents Sony Corporation of America and Sony Electronics Inc. in a patent lawsuit relating to executable online applets downloaded over the Internet.
+Represented Sony Corporation of America and Sony Electronics Inc. in a patent lawsuit relating to executable online applets downloaded over the Internet.
 We obtained summary judgment of non-infringement on behalf of Sony and the case was dismissed with prejudice.

 - LendingTree v.
 Zillow, et al. (N.D.
 N.C.)

 Represents LendingTree in an antitrust and patent infringement lawsuit involving a method and computer network for coordinating a loan over the Internet.
 Successfully defeated antitrust claims brought against LendingTree.
 The case is currently on appeal.

 - TCL Communication Technology Holdings v.
-Telefonaktienbolaget LM Ericsson and Ericsson Inc. (C.D.
+Telefonaktiebolaget LM Ericsson and Ericsson Inc. (C.D.
 Cal.)

-Represents TCL Communication in breach of contract and declaratory judgment action relating to FRAND and the IPR policies of ETSI and 3GPP relating to 2G GSM/GPRS/EDGE, 3G UMTS and 4G LTE.
+Represents TCL Communication in breach of contract and declaratory judgment action relating to FRAND and the IPR policies of ETSI and 3GPP relating to 2G GSM/GPRS/EDGE, 3G UMTS and 4G LTE technology.

-- Ericsson Inc. and Telefonaktienbolaget LM Ericsson v.
+- Ericsson Inc. and Telefonaktiebolaget LM Ericsson v.
 TCL Communication Technology Holdings, et al. (E.D.
 Tex.)

 - Smartphone Technologies v.
 TCL Communication Technology Holdings and TCT Mobile (E.D.
 Tex.)

 - MLR, LLC v.
-TCL Communication Technology Holdings Limited (N.D.
-Ill.)
+TCL Communication Technology Holdings Limited (E.D.
+Va.)

-Represents TCL Communication in a six patent infringement lawsuit involving Wi-Fi enabled and broadband-capable portable handsets.
+Represents TCL Communication in a four patent infringement lawsuit involving Wi-Fi enabled and broadband-capable portable handsets.